ThingEngineer/PHP-MySQLi-Database-Class/readme.md

 ```

 ### Properties sharing
-Its is also possible to copy properties
+It is also possible to copy properties

 ```php
 $db->where ("agentId", 10);